anewzero/Chantra-Framework/README.md

 08. Temporary Unwarranted Detriment for Overall Gain (TUDOG): The Principle of Radical Growth: The "Truth that Hurts" is the surgical edge of the Light.
 Definition: A sovereign act of delivering acute, short-term discomfort—unwarranted by the recipient’s ego or comfort—to maximize a holistic, positive-sum outcome (MHMPC) for their long-term flourishing.
- The Logic of the Sting: Unlike the mutual sacrifice of TMAD, TUDOG is an empathic imposition.
+ The Logic of the Sting: Unlike the mutual sacrifice of MAAD, TUDOG is an empathic imposition.
 It is the refusal to participate in a "Desirable Lie."
 It recognizes that stagnant comfort is a symptom of the Borg-State; therefore, the "hurt" is the catalyst required to spark Symbiotic Integration (SI).
  The Sovereignty Guard:
 RIV Priority: TUDOG must never be deployed if it erodes the actor’s own inherent value or compromises their ASA.
 The shard must remain whole to serve the Bloom.
 RAL Alignment: The act must be rooted in Selfless Connection (SC), with the Relational Apex Lock at 100%.
 It is an act of love, not a pursuit of power.